-Re alized Inte erest/ Fa ir value at Gross Gross Gross gain dividend Fair value at Name of issuer Decembe r 31, 2015 ac ditions redu ctions (loss) ine come Dece mber 31, 2016 Direct Buy Inc. (common equity) \$ \$ \$ \$ \$ \$ Direct Buy Inc. (senior secured loan) 1,233 1,238 777 DSW Group Holdings LLC 197† \$ 1,233 \$ 1,238 \$ \$ 197 \$ \$ 777
+Name of issuer ir value at r 31, 2015 ad Gross ditions Gross ctions alized gain (loss) divi erest/ dend come Dece Fair value at mber 31, 2016 Direct Buy Inc. (common equity) \$ \$ \$ \$ \$ \$ - Direct Buy Inc. (senior secured loan) 1,233 1,238 777 DSW Group Holdings LLC 197† \$ 1,233 \$ 1,238 \$ \$ 197 \$ \$ 777

-- (5) The following entity is domiciled outside the United States and the investments are denominated in Canadian Dollars: Easyfinancial Services, Inc. in Canada. - (6) Indicates assets that the Company believes may not represent "qualifying assets" under Section 55(a) of the Investment Company Act of 1940 ("1940 Act"), as amended.
+(5) The following entity is domiciled outside the United States and the investments are denominated in Canadian Dollars: Easyfinancial Services, Inc. in Canada.

+(6) Indicates assets that the Company believes may not represent "qualifying assets" under Section 55(a) of the Investment Company Act of 1940 ("1940 Act"), as amended.
 If we fail to invest a sufficient portion of our assets in qualifying assets, we could be prevented from making follow-on investments in existing portfolio companies or could be required to dispose of investments at inappropriate times in order to comply with the 1940 Act.
-As of December 31, 2016, on a fair value basis, non-qualifying assets in the portfolio represented 31.6% of the total assets of the Company. - (7) Solar Capital Ltd.'s investments in SOAGG, LLC and SOINT, LLC include a two and one dollar investment in common shares, respectively. - 8) Bishop Lifting Products, Inc., SEI Holding I Corporation, Singer Equities, Inc. & Hampton Rubber Company are co-borrowers. - (9) Aggregate net unrealized depreciation for U.S. federal income tax purposes is \$7,928; aggregate gross unrealized appreciation and depreciation for federal tax purposes is \$27,715 and \$35,643, respectively, based on a tax cost of \$1,312,706.
-All of the Company's investments are pledged as collateral against the borrowings outstanding on the revolving credit facility. - (10) Floating rate instruments accrue interest at a predetermined spread relative to an index, typically the LIBOR or PRIME rate.
-These instruments are typically subject to a LIBOR or PRIME rate floor. - Non-income producing security. - Investment is on non-accrual status - † Represents estimated change in receivable balance.
+As of December 31, 2016, on a fair value basis, non-qualifying assets in the portfolio represented 31.6% of the total assets of the Company.

+(7) Solar Capital Ltd.'s investments in SOAGG, LLC and SOINT, LLC include a two and one dollar investment in common shares, respectively.

+(8) Bishop Lifting Products, Inc., SEI Holding I Corporation, Singer Equities, Inc. & Hampton Rubber Company are co-borrowers.

+(9) Aggregate net unrealized depreciation for U.S. federal income tax purposes is \$7,928; aggregate gross unrealized appreciation and depreciation for federal tax purposes is \$27,715 and \$35,643, respectively, based on a tax cost of \$1,312,706.
+All of the Company's investments are pledged as collateral against the borrowings outstanding on the revolving credit facility.
+(10) Election rate instruments are pledged as collateral against the borrowings outstanding on the revolving credit facility.

+(10) Floating rate instruments accrue interest at a predetermined spread relative to an index, typically the LIBOR or PRIME rate.
+These instruments are typically subject to a LIBOR or PRIME rate floor.

+Non-income producing security.

+Investment is on non-accrual status.

+† Represents estimated change in receivable balance.